Active vs Inactive Ingredients in Skincare

 • Phenoxyethanol, Ethylhexylglycerin: 1.0% - Functional: Preservative (broad-spectrum).

-• Potassium Sorbate: 0.3% - Functional: preservative booster.
+• Potassium Sorbate: 0.3% - Functional: Preservative booster.

 1. Phase A: Combine all Phase A ingredients and heat to 70-75°C, mixing until xanthan gum is fully hydrated.